 Some quests you can do anyway, even if they say you can’t.
 These include all of the ones where you must kill something or open a chest to obtain some quest item.
 If you need the item the monster or chest will drop it, even if the quest isn’t available that game.
 You’ll get the item, you just won’t get credit for the quest, but that doesn’t matter in these cases.

-Quest rewards are often quite useful.
-You can get bonus skill points, stat points, experience, nice items, and more for doing quests.
-Not all quests are required, and not all have useful rewards; you’ll want to learn which are which, information that’s provided on these pages.
+Quest rewards are often useful.
+You can get bonus skill points, stat points, experience, items, and more for doing quests.
+Not all quests are required to be completed, and not all have useful rewards; you’ll want to learn which are the most beneficial to complete.

 You only get your quest rewards once per difficulty level.
 You can do each quest multiple times, but once you get the special reward the first time you do it, you can’t get it again, though you still might get nice items dropped by the quest monster, and you’ll gain experience from killing things along the way.

-In v1.08+ D2C and D2X, the “Uber drops” were removed.
+In v1.08+ Diablo 2 Classic and the expansion, the “Uber drops” were removed.
 This might not be discernible, especially to characters with a lot of magic find, since Act Bosses have much better odds than other monsters to drop high-quality items.

 More specific info on each quest reward can be found on the individual Act quest pages and on the quest items page.

 Higher Difficulty Levels

 Each of the three difficulty levels are self-contained.
 You must redo all the quests, find all the waypoints, etc on each difficulty level.
-This is a good thing in terms of quest rewards, since it means you get all of them three times, if you play all the way through Normal, Nightmare, and Hell.
+This is a good thing in terms of quest rewards as it means you get all of them three times if you play all the way through Normal, Nightmare, and Hell.

 Often you’ll want to advance to the next act to get a quest reward found at the start of it, and then perhaps go back to the previous act to gain more experience before moving on permanently.
 This is true as well with the first quest in Act One, which gives you a bonus skill point.
 You might want to defeat Diablo (or Baal, if you are playing the Expansion) and move onto Nightmare or Hell, do the Den of Evil and get your skill point, then go back down a difficulty level to level up some more.